MikeORed/random-tables-mcp/docs/dev/implementation-notes.md

 {{reference-title::table-id::table-name::roll-number::separator}}
 ```

 This syntax was chosen for its readability and flexibility.
-The template system is implemented using the `RollTemplate` and `TemplateReference` value objects.
+The template system is implemented using the `RollTemplate` and `TemplateReference` value objects, along with the `RollTemplateEntity` entity.

+The `RollTemplateEntity` represents a persisted template with metadata (ID, name, description) and contains a `RollTemplate` value object.
+This separation allows the template content to be treated as an immutable value object while the entity itself can have identity and be persisted.

 ### Repository Pattern

+The system implements two repository interfaces:

+1. **TableRepository**: Provides persistence operations for random tables.
+2. **RollTemplateRepository**: Provides persistence operations for roll templates.

-The `TableRepository` interface follows the Repository pattern, providing a clean separation between the domain layer and the persistence layer.
+Both interfaces follow the Repository pattern, providing a clean separation between the domain layer and the persistence layer.
 This allows for different persistence mechanisms to be used without affecting the core business logic.

 ## Implementation Details